UtrechtUniversity/containerplatform-docs/README.md

 1. clone this repository
 2. create a new branch
 3. make your changes
-- Choose which file you want to edit, you can find the files in the docs folder.
+- Choose which file you want to edit (you can choose all except the index.md file) you can find the files in the docs folder.
 - Add `##` to the end of the file, to create a new header and place your content below it.
 If you want to make subheaders use `###` or `####`.
 Never use `#` as this is the main header of the page.
 - Make sure you use the correct Markdown syntax.
 See the links below for more information.
 - If you want to include images, place them in the `docs/images` folder and reference them in your markdown file.